Five Tips for Stacking Pallets Properly

 Posted by: admin on August 28, 2017

-- Learn-as-you-go pace.
-Complete your OSHA forklift certification in your free time.
+Best of all, our forklift training won’t interfere with work time.
+Our learn-as-you-go pace allows your staff to get OSHA-certified training from anywhere, at any time.
 During lunch.
 Late at night.
-Whatever fits your schedule.
+Whatever fits their schedule.
 As long as you have a reliable internet connection, CertifyMe.net has the training and resources you need.

 How to Stack a Pallet Properly and Safely

-One of the key rules of how to stack a pallet: Never stack pallets too high.
-Doing so greatly increases the risk of the top pallets falling over, and potentially injuring or killing workers on the ground.
-Know how much space is available on the lower and middle racks, and make sure not to stack pallets too high on the top rack.
-Over-stacking pallets can cause them to tumble off the racks when loading and unloading the pallets.
-And if you over stack goods too high on the pallets, even if there is extra room on the top rack, you could be left dealing with goods that have fallen and become damaged when loading or unloading the pallet.
+The first rule of proper pallet stacking is never stack them too high.
+Doing so greatly increases the risk of the top pallets falling over.
+It also increases the risk of injuring or killing workers on the ground.
+Know how much space you have on the lower and middle racks.
+Then make sure not to stack pallets too high on the top rack.
+Over-stacking pallets can cause them to tumble off the racks during loading and unloading.
+Even when there is extra room on the top rack, don’t over-stack.
+This can cause goods to fall and suffer damage when loading or unloading the pallet.

-Do Not Overload the Weight of the Pallet Stack
+Do Not Exceed Weight Limitations of Your Forklift or Pallet Jack

 OSHA Pallet Stacking and Lift Operation Recommendations